SK108045/Custom-VPN/README.md

 ![UserLogin](https://sk10codebase.online/images/Preview.png)

-This github repo provides step-by-step instructions on how to set up your own custom VPN using OpenVPN Access Server .
+This github repo provides step-by-step instructions on how to set up your own VPN using OpenVPN Access Server.

 ## Table of Contents